TanNgo11/profile-service/README.md

 ## How to use?
 To develop this service, you need to notice some points:
-- LocalDate DOB format: yyyy-MM-dd
+- LocalDate DOB format: dd-MM-yyyy
 -